hmahmud01/study-viwer-backend/README.md

 To run the jar file cd into the directory where the jar snapshot is located.(default url will be `~projectroot/build/libs`) run the command `java -jar StudyViewer-0.0.1-SNAPSHOT.jar`

+## APPLICATION TEST GUIDE
+- Find the file `StudyViewerApplicationTests` into `~/projectroot/src/test/java/com/example/StudyViewer`.
+If you are in IntelliJ IDEA, then right click over file and select run from the menu to run the tests. or open the test file and press `ctrl+shift+F10` to run the test command
+- If you are from command line, then cd into project root folder and run `gradlew test` to get test test result of the project.

+Both of these ways will result into similar output and the output will be saved in `~/projectroot/build/reports/tests/test/index.html`.
+Open that `index.html` file into browser to see the test results.

 #IntelliJ IDEA Guide
 If you are Using Jetbrains IDE which is IntelliJ IDEA Follow the Steps given below.